viki-sh/League_PreGame_Analysis/README.md

-# Is it Doomed before it Starts?
+# Was it Over Before it Started?